 Digging deeper into your buyer profiles, and taking the time to understand exactly who your customers are, will undoubtedly lead to an increase in conversions for you and your brand.
 It makes sense, right?
 People want to work with brands that they feel connected to and comfortable with.
 Increasingly personalized content will also lead to more repeat customers, as those who have worked with you previously are unlikely to easily forget the positive experience they had with you the first time around.

 It’s been proven over and over again that we live in a society of short attention spans, and there’s no easier way to lose a potential customer’s business than by not cutting to the chase fast enough.
-This doesn’t mean that long-form content should be abandoned entirely – rather, the hook simply shouldn’t be buried too far into the content to risk losing your reader or viewer’s attention.
+This doesn’t mean that long-form content should be abandoned entirely – rather, the lede simply shouldn’t be buried too far into the content to risk losing your reader or viewer’s attention.

 The exact shape this takes depends on the type of content you are creating, but if we’re looking to generalize, it means grabbing your audience’s attention and then making sure not to lose it throughout their experience of your content.
 Don’t tease your audience upfront with the juiciest information, and then make them read paragraphs upon paragraphs before they get to what they actually want to learn about.